You can now buy Vego hazelnut chocolate bars (yum yum yum) in compostable wrappers:

 3. They’re organic

-4. They’re wrapped the old-fashioned way: in foil and paper 😀
+4. They’re not wrapped in plastic 😀

 In fact, as far as we can tell, there is only one downside to these particular chocolates – they don’t last long! 😉